 On September 6th, 2013, the Golden Gate National Recreation Area (GGNRA) released a DRAFT dog management plan document for public comment.
 We are still poring over the lengthy document, but it's clear this proposed rule will further restrict on- and off-leash dog walking in the GGNRA (Crissy Field, Baker Beach, Fort Miley, Ocean Beach, Fort Funston, and parts of the Presidio in San Francisco; Muir Beach, Marin Headlands, Rodeo Beach, Oakwood Valley, 4 Corners in Marin; Milagra Ridge, Mori Point, Sweeny Ridge, Cattle Hill and Rancho Corral de Tierra in San Mateo).
 We need your help to preserve the historical existence of recreational uses with the conservation and preservation goals of the GGNRA.
 Watch our eight-minute introductory video on YouTube.

-Learn how to write an effective comment letter for the GGNRA Dog Management Plan from the video below.
+Learn how to write an effective comment letter for the GGNRA Dog Management Plan from the video below, and read our SEIS Comment Guide (104 KB PDF) to learn why many community members find the Draft SEIS poorly reasoned and insufficiently supported by the facts.

 Sign up to receive email action alerts about the GGNRA’s Dog Management Plan, Eco-Dog news, and special events.